axnedergaard/neuropipes/INSTRUCTIONS.md

 There are 3 distinct phases to pipeline instance usage:

 1. *Construction*: Add pipes with pipeline_insert() and connect them with pipeline_insert_edge().
     1. pipeline_insert() takes as parameters the pipeline instance, the pipe specification (format: "TYPE;param1=value1,param2=value2") and a boolean indicating whether the pipe is concurrent (should run on a separate thread).
-Note that concurrent pipes connected to concurrent pipes are not supported.
 The function will return the id of the pipe.
     2. pipeline_insert_edge() takes as parameters the pipeline instance, and the ids of two pipes to connect.
 The first pipe will provide input to the second pipe.
 2. *Initialisation*: Initialise the pipeline with pipeline_init()
 3. *Running*: Run the pipeline with pipeline_run()